sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress:** Sort of loosing my mind with this Pset...
 I feel like this is going to take forever.
 But oh well, selected a hash function to use for the dictionary and started writing some code with the help of the walkthrough, but I don't feel confortable at all with it.
 Let the debugging begin.

+### Day 45: October 7, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** Didn't make much progress.
+Just trying to figure things out but my code still doesn't compile...
+I think the issue is that I'm not understanding pointers and file pointers well enough.
+Gotta go back and re-read and re-watch material to see if any lightbulb goes off...